fernando-jimenez-dev/clean-cut-architecture/README.md

 ### Documentation

-The `/docs` folder contains:

-- An **overview** of Clean Cut Architecture principles.
-- A guide on how to structure your projects using CCA.
-- Comparisons with Clean and Vertical Slice Architecture.
+The [`/documentation`](documentation/README.md) folder contains a **detailed explanation** of Clean Cut Architecture principles.
+It dives into how Clean Cut Architecture was born and all the core ideas behind it, and how to make the most out of it.

 ### Templates and Examples

-The `/templates` folder provides a **starter project template** with basic CCA setup.
+The [`/templates`](templates/README.md) folder provides a **starter project template** with basic CCA setup.
-The `/examples` folder provides **real-world like examples** with different flavors of CCA implemented under different circumstances.
+The [`/examples`](examples/README.md) folder provides **real-world like examples** with different flavors of CCA implemented under different circumstances.

 ## Getting Started